Reach out! We’re available by email or phone and can answer all of your questions.

-- SAMPLE - Serum, Plasma, Urine, Dried Blood Spots
+- Sample Types Serum, Plasma, Urine, Dried Blood Spots

-Retinol binding protein (RBP) is from a family of structurally related proteins that bind small hydrophobic molecules such as bile pigments, steroids, odorants, etc. RBP is a 21 kDa highly conserved, single-chain glycoprotein, consisting of 182 amino acids with 3 disulfide bonds, that has a hydrophobic pocket which binds retinol.
-In urine RBP has been shown to be a useful marker for renal function as it is totally filtered by the glomeruli and reabsorbed by proximal tubules.
-This has made RBP a tool to study renal function in heart or kidney transplant recipients, type 1 and 2 diabetics, and in people exposed to uranium from mining operations.
-Modulating RBP4 levels may lead to new strategies in treating type 2 diabetes
+Retinol binding protein (RBP) is from a family of structurally related proteins that bind small hydrophobic molecules such as bile pigments, steroids, odorants, etc. RBP is a 21 kDa highly conserved, single-chain glycoprotein consisting of 182 amino acids with 3 disulfide bonds, with a hydrophobic pocket that binds retinol.
+RBP is filtered by the glomeruli and reabsorbed by proximal tubules.
+Its filtration makes it a valuable marker in urine for renal function in heart or kidney transplant recipients, type 1 and 2 diabetics, and people exposed to uranium from mining operations.
+Modulating RBP4 levels may lead to new strategies in treating type 2 diabetes.

-When in serum, the majority of RBP bound with retinol is reversibly complexed with transthyretin.
+In serum, most RBP bound with retinol is reversibly complexed with transthyretin.
 This complex transports retinol to specific receptors of various tissues in the body.
-Vitamin A status is reflected by serum concentration as it is homeostatically controlled and does not fall until stores are drastically reduced.
-RBP has been shown to be a useful surrogate marker for retinol because of the correlation between retinol and RBP in serum, which implies that RBP may be used to monitor vitamin A deficiency (VAD).
-The WHO has estimated that 250 million children have moderate to severe VAD due to lack of adequate nutrition, and the rising cost of food staples around the world further exacerbates this problem.
-In addition to nutritional deficiencies, infectious stresses have been shown to depress retinol concentrations and individuals with diseases such as cystic fibrosis and HIV-1 also run the risk of VAD due to the infectious stresses that contribute to the disease.
-Measurement of RBP levels has also been useful in detection and characterization of diseases including hypertension and certain cancers, among other conditions.
+RBP is a useful surrogate marker for retinol because of the correlation between retinol and RBP in serum, which implies that RBP may be used to monitor vitamin A deficiency (VAD).
+Measurement of RBP levels has also helped detect and characterize diseases, including hypertension and certain cancers, among other conditions.
+The WHO has estimated that 250 million children have moderate to severe VAD due to inadequate nutrition.
+The rising cost of food staples worldwide further exacerbates this problem.
+In addition to nutritional deficiencies, infectious stresses can depress retinol concentrations.
+Individuals with diseases such as cystic fibrosis and HIV-1 also risk VAD due to the infectious stresses contributing to the disease.